SaumyaMalhotra/Banglore_House_Prediction/README.md

 ## Project Status

-Successfully deployed as an interactive ML web application.
+Successfully deployed as an interactive ML web application on bnprice.streamlit.app